Gallinari, Paul push Thunder past Zion, Pelicans 123-118

 Both teams shot better than 48%, but New Orleans was done in by 17 turnovers that the Thunder converted into 24 points.
 Oklahoma City committed just nine turnovers.

 Paul had nine of his assists in the opening two quarters, the last of those coming in a rather unusual way.
-Paul unloaded the ball to Adams in the back court in the final seconds of the half, and Adams hurled the ball right into the hoop from beyond half-court.
+Paul unloaded the ball to Adams in the back court in the final seconds of the half, and Adams hurled the ball right into the hoop from 56 feet.

 The shot, which gave the Thunder a 66-58 lead, was the first 3-pointer of Adams’ career.
 He celebrated it with a brief, smiling shimmy before jogging with teammates toward the tunnel to the locker room.